elijahsawyers/EmailService/README.md

 node src/service.js
 ```

-**Now any data posted to localhost will be send in an email to the email address specified in the TO_EMAIL constant!**
+**Now any data posted to localhost will be sent in an email to the email address specified in the TO_EMAIL constant!**

 # Built With
 * [Node.js](https://nodejs.org)